California's 4th congressional district

 California's 4th congressional district is a U.S. congressional district in California.
 The district is located in the northwestern part of the state, and includes all of Lake County and Napa County, most of Yolo County, and parts of Solano County and Sonoma County.
 Major cities in the district include Davis, Woodland, Napa, Vacaville, and most of Santa Rosa.
-The new 4th district is solidly Democratic, and is represented by Mike Thompson.
+The district is solidly Democratic, and is represented by Mike Thompson.

 From 2013 to 2023, the district encompassed the Sierras from Truckee to the Sequoia National Forest, as well as a largely suburban area on the edge of the Sacramento Valley in southwestern Placer County.
-It consists of Alpine, Amador, Calaveras, El Dorado, Mariposa, and Tuolumne counties plus most of Placer County and portions of Fresno, Madera, and Nevada counties.
+It consisted of Alpine, Amador, Calaveras, El Dorado, Mariposa, and Tuolumne counties plus most of Placer County and portions of Fresno, Madera, and Nevada counties.
 The district was represented by Republican Tom McClintock.

 Competitiveness

-As of 2006, Republicans had 48 percent of voter registrations, Democrats had 30 percent, and Libertarians had roughly 5 percent.
+In 2006, Republicans had 48 percent of voter registrations, Democrats had 30 percent, and Libertarians had roughly 5 percent.
 A Democratic congressional candidate nearly won the district in 2008, losing by only half a percentage point and less than 1,600 votes, indicating that the district was much more competitive than it appeared to be.
-But in the more recent 2018 and 2020 elections the Republican candidate won over 53% of the vote.

 New district boundaries for the 2012 elections shifted the population center to the south and east.
 Registered Democrats and Independents/Decline to State voters in the new district area outnumber registered Republicans by 12%.
-However Republicans, Independents/Decline to State and small third parties outnumber Democrats well over a 2 to 1 ratio.
-There are 183,800 Republicans, 117,300 Democrats and 97,200 other..
+However, Republicans, Independents/Decline to State, and small third parties outnumber Democrats well over a 2 to 1 ratio.
+There were 183,800 Republicans, 117,300 Democrats, and 97,200 others.

-While 2018 saw 7 of California's Republican held House seats fall to Democrats, Republican Tom McClintock held his district by more than 8% over Democrat Jessica Morse.

 In presidential elections, Donald Trump won the district in 2016 with 54% of the vote and won in 2020 with 53.7% of the vote.
+In the 2018 and 2020 elections, the Republican candidate won over 53% of the vote.

+In the 2020 redistricting, the district was shifted again to the San Francisco Bay Area.
+It includes all of Lake County and Napa County, most of Yolo County, and parts of Solano County and Sonoma County.
+Major cities in the district include Davis, Woodland, Napa, Vacaville, and most of Santa Rosa.
+The new 4th district is solidly Democratic, and is represented by Mike Thompson.